Andreslav/autogrid/readme.txt

 = 2.0.2 =
 * Improved adaptability of cell size.
 Max value was interpreted incorrectly in some cases.
+* Fixed a problem when the Autogrid block nested in the extended cell was displayed incorrectly.

 = 2.0.0 =
 * Added a lot of design tweaks and improved adaptability settings.